 We’ve all heard the phrase “work-life balance” and the importance of adhering to an even mix of business and pleasure.
 For some, this could be making sure you spend enough time with your family, for others it could be ensuring you have one evening off a week to spend down the pub or seeing friends.

 However you choose to relax and take time off of work – make sure you do it, your health can benefit.
 It’s already been recommended by healthcare professionals that the UK should cut down to a four-day working week in order to combat stress.
 Whereas our Safety in Numbers research in early 2018 found that many self-employed workers were more familiar with the work-life blur!

 Are you really being productive?

-The UK isn’t known for being the most productive workforce – in fact we trail behind Canada, US, France, Germany and Italy in terms of productivity.
+The UK isn’t known for being the most productive workforce – in fact, we trail behind Canada, the US, France, Germany, and Italy in terms of productivity.
 If you’re working additional hours and think of this as being productive, it might be time to reassess your methods so you don’t have to put in the extra overtime.

 If you feel like your to-do list is taking over your life and you’re manically chasing your tail, focus on one thing at a time.
 Could your time management skills do with brushing up?
 A great way to see how you’re spending your time is to annotate how you’ve spent each hour.
 Soon you might see patterns of behaviour that can be eradicated.